 — Catherine Liu, the author of American Idyll

 Many Trump voters said that they voted for him because he is rich.
-Some of them even argued that you can´t be stupid if you´re that rich.
+Some of them even argued that you can’t be stupid if you’re that rich.
 Well, maybe not business-wise, but wealth says nothing about your ability to understand people or society in general.
 Others voted for him because they know him from his TV-Show Celebrity Apprentice, which brings us back to redundant entertainment.
-The mindset that wealth = intelligence is so fundamentally wrong that we have to take a look at some details.

 What is wrong with the education system?

 Was the education better 20 years ago?
 Not really.
-It´s stagnating since then.
+It’s stagnating since then.
 The first example, those are facts.
 Anybody can learn facts.
-Well, that´s the difference between knowledge and intelligence.
+Well, that’s the difference between knowledge and intelligence.
 Knowledge is about learning or memorizing, where intelligence is the ability of logical combination.
-A mix of those two is what makes us human.
+A mix of those two is what distinguishes us from animals.

 “Education is not the learning of facts, but training the mind to think.”